youuyk/Falconf-tool/README.md

 ## 📑 Overview

-**Falconf: Misconfiguration Identification via Log Sequence Learning**

-This work is log-based deep learning framework for accurate misconfiguration identification.
+Falconf is log-based deep learning framework for accurate misconfiguration identification.
 It employs automated fault injection to associate log template sequences with corresponding misconfigured parameters, and trains a two-stage Transformer model to learn the characteristics of log flows.

 ## 📁  Organization
 ---